 What should a dental clinic homepage headline say?

-2. Treatment Pages: How to Show Dental Patients You Can Help With Their Problem
+2. Treatment Pages: How to Show Patients Your Client Can Help With Their Problem

 One of the most common structural mistakes on dental websites is treating all services as a single page with a bulleted list.
 That’s both a missed SEO opportunity and a poor patient experience.

-Someone searching for “dental implants Austin” isn’t just looking for a dentist, they’re looking for a dentist who specializes in implants, explains the process, and gives them enough information to feel confident booking a consultation.
+Someone searching for “dental implants Austin” isn’t just looking for a dentist, they’re looking for a dentist who specializes in implants, explains the process clearly, and gives them enough information to feel confident booking a consultation.
 A bullet point on a general list doesn’t do that.
 A dedicated page does.

 Each treatment page should explain what it is in plain language, who it’s suitable for, what to expect at each stage, and how to book.
 Written for the patient, not for other clinicians.